tantacs/information_system_design/index.md

 ---
 layout: home
 ---
-Welcome to the Mobile Computing Course!
+Welcome to the Information Systems Design Course!